• Skip to main content

 Tips for Success

 • Use stale bread.
-The best bread for making croutons is stale bread, which is easier to cut and will absorb the seasonings and oil better.
-If your sourdough bread is very fresh and soft, leave it out on the counter for a few hours or overnight to dry it out before making the croutons.
+Stale bread is easier to cut and absorbs seasonings and oil better.
+If your sourdough is fresh, let it sit out for a few hours or overnight to dry.

-• Cut the bread into equal-sized pieces.
-This will ensure that the croutons bake evenly and have a consistent texture.
+• Cut the bread into even pieces.
+This ensures that the croutons bake evenly and have a consistent texture.

 • Don't overcrowd the baking sheet.
 Be sure to arrange the bread cubes in a single layer on the baking sheet so they cook evenly and become crispy.